 Located in the Chippewa National Forest, Leech Lake is known for its excellent fishing (both summer fishing and ice fishing) opportunities, but you can also go swimming, sailing, canoeing, or boating.

-The easiest place to access the lake from Walker is through Walker City Park and Walker Bay.
+The most accessible place to access the lake from Walker is Walker City Park and Walker Bay.
 This boat landing is one of the best and sometimes the busiest.

 There is also a campground with a wooded setting and a mooring canal for boats.
 Campers often hear the tell-tale call of loons on Leech Lake.
 However, if you’d rather camp in style (or rather, not camp at all), stay at the Chase on the Lake Resort, with private beach access, an indoor pool, a fitness center, and an onsite restaurant and bar.